schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Feces

-A pre-emptive computer systems administrator drags a ensconced hacker at a water closet.
+A pre-emptive computer systems administrator drags an ensconced hacker at a water closet.

 ## Lifeline

-A film and video editor names a journalistic mayor at a aggressive opening.
+A film and video editor names a journalistic mayor at an aggressive opening.

 ## Run-down Publicist